CaptEmulation/service-builder/README.md

 const sportsCar = sportsCarFactory.getCar();
 ```

-`service-builder` will automatically create, walk and fill the dependency tree in order to create a instances.
+`@shutterstock/mold` will automatically create, walk and fill the dependency tree in order to create a instances.
 Users of the factory do not need to car how instances are built.

 Now that we have a blueprint, we can create new factories with different dependencies: